finos/common-domain-model/documentation/source/documentation.rst

    condition PrimitiveEvent: one-of

 A ``PrimitiveEvent`` object consists of one of these primitive components, as captured by the ``one-of`` condition.

+Most of the primitive events include ``before`` and ``after`` trade state attributes that define the state transition in terms of evolution in the trade state.
+The exceptions are ``ObservationPrimitive`` and ``TransferPrimitive``.

+The ``before`` attribute is included as a reference using the ``[metadata reference]`` annotation, because by definition the primitive event points to a state that *already* exists.
+By contrast, the ``after`` state provides a full definition of that object, because that state is occurring for the first time.
+Addition, it is the occurence of that primitive event that triggers a transition to a new state.
+By tying each state in the lifecycle to a previous state, primitive events are one of the mechanisms by which the *lineage* model is implemented in the CDM.

 A number of examples are illustrated below.

 Example 1: Execution and Contract Formation
 """""""""""""""""""""""""""""""""""""""""""